 No matter if we need to trace a capital letter at the beginning of a text, we tend to do the most beautiful and the most original capital letter anyone has ever done.
 As in the Book of Kells, during the Middle Ages, in which the monks went wild and created amazing illustrated pages.
 It’s never been enough to do or make things, we create them.

 Art History helps you wipe your fears of the unknown.

 At first sight, the statue of Coatlicue (the ancient Aztec goddess) could seem terrifying.
-Her skirt made of snakes and her face configured by to facing reptiles (not to mention her skull buckle) do not give her the sweetest look.
-But if you get to know this marvelous piece of sculpture, the story behind it and its original use, perhaps you begin to like her a little.
+Her skirt made of snakes and her face configured by two facing reptiles (not to mention her skull buckle) do not give her the sweetest look.
+But if you get to know this marvelous piece of sculpture, the story behind it and its original use, perhaps you would to like her a little.
 Since our fears come from the unknown, once we get to know something, our fears disappear.
 That is one thing we can apply to our everyday life.